OLIVELEAF WEBSITE ||

 your

-computer, a digital camera, a trestle, webspace, an ftp programme and a
+simple, a computer, a digital camera, a trestle, webspace, an

-web composer.
-The web composer is free, the trestle almost so.
-And your
+ftp programme and a web composer.
+The web composer is free, the

-ingenuity upon which no price can be set.
+trestle almost so.
+And upon your ingenuity no price can be set.

 Remember that Mary